 RAJA AMPAT BIODIVERSITY ECO RESORT

-This first nursery trial has been a successes, it confirms that our location and the location of our house reef is highly successful in the growth of a number of coral species.
+This first coral nursery trial has been a success.
+It confirms that our location and the location of our house reef is very successful in the growth of many coral species.
+We are now testing new fragments (much smaller) harvested from healthy corals.
+We want to see what the growth rate of these fragments is.
+As soon as we have more information, we will let you know.